-We are personal injury lawyers who understand burn injuries and that victims of those injuries need special attention and care to deal with the devastating physical and mental affects burns have.
+We are personal injury lawyers who understand burn injuries and that victims of those injuries need special attention and care to deal with the devastating physical and mental effects burns have.
 Coupled with the scarring and dramatic mental effects; burn victims usually have to fight infections and undergo multiple surgeries and trips to the hospital due to their susceptibility to infections.

-Most common burn injuries are caused by: auto accidents, work related injuries, construction site accidents, explosions, fires and crashes.
+Most common burn injuries are caused by auto accidents, work related injuries, construction site accidents, explosions, fires, and crashes.
 Additionally, burn and friction injuries (i.e. road rash) are very common in motorcycle crashes and bicycle accidents.

-Whatever the cause of the burn, a good burn injury attorney knows how to express to the insurance companies and jury just how debilitating and painful burn injuries are and the long lasting and severe effect on the victim’s quality of life.
+Whatever the cause of the burn, a good burn injury attorney knows how to express to the insurance companies and jury just how debilitating and painful burn injuries are and the long-lasting and severe effect on the victim’s quality of life.

 Degrees of Burns – 1st through 4th Degree

-Burn Injuries are classified by how deep the injury is, 1st degree being the least severe all the way up to 4th degree burns, the most severe.
+Burn Injuries are classified by how deep the injury is, 1st degree being the least severe all the way up to 4th-degree burns, the most severe.

 1st Degree Burns are characterized by general redness ad skin that is painful to the touch and dry.
-Generally these burns heal within about one week and have few, if any, complications.
+Generally, these burns heal within about one week and have few, if any, complications.

-4th Degree Burns go all the way through the skin and into the muscle and bone, fourth degree burns appear as black and charred and the only treatment is excision and the result is usually amputation or severe functional impairment at best.
+4th Degree Burns go all the way through the skin and into the muscle and bone, fourth-degree burns appear as black and charred and the only treatment is excision and the result is usually amputation or severe functional impairment at best.

 Severity – Major to Minor Depending on Body Surface Area Affected

-In addition to degrees, burns are classified as major, moderate and minor, this determination is made depending on the surface area of the skin affected by percentage of body surface area.
+In addition to degrees, burns are classified as major, moderate, and minor, this determination is made depending on the surface area of the skin affected by the percentage of body surface area.
 While there is some variation with age, typically major burns are classified as burns on more than 25% of the body’s skin surface, moderate being 15-20%, and minor being less than 15%.

 Causes of Burn Injury

-As mentioned above, int he personal injury law arena I see burns caused a number of ways, usually motorcycle accidents, but also work injuries, car accidents and explosions.
+As mentioned above, in the personal injury law arena I see burns caused a number of ways, usually motorcycle accidents, but also work injuries, car accidents, and explosions.
 But the cause can also be identified by the mechanism of the burn: obviously fire, but also, chemical burns, electrical burns, radiation burns, scalding, and friction burns.

 Chemical Burns are burns caused by acids or other toxic chemicals.
-Chemical can cause the most severe types of burns, all the way to the bone, and sometimes are not apparent until some time after the exposure to the burning chemical.
+Chemicals can cause the most severe types of burns, all the way to the bone, and sometimes are not apparent until some time after the exposure to the burning chemical.

 Electrical Burns resulted from electrical shocks or a burn from a hot electrified heating element.
-Electrical burns are most common in personal injury cases through workers compensation injuries as the exposure to potential electrical burn sources is more common on construction sites and in industrial applications.
+Electrical burns are most common in personal injury cases through workers’ compensation injuries as the exposure to potential electrical burn sources is more common on construction sites and in industrial applications.

-Radiation Burns are most commonly seen when someone has a sunburn from over exposure to the sun or a tanning element.
+Radiation Burns are most commonly seen when someone has a sunburn from overexposure to the sun or a tanning element.
 Additionally, microwave energy is a source of burning radiation that is seen in industrial worksite injuries.

 Scalding Burns are burns from hot water, steam, or other venting gases.
 Besides sunburn, this is the most typical type of burn an average person sees.
 However, highly heated water, steam venting, and other hot liquids is not an uncommon source of injury for workers.